vavilen84/hugo_blog/content/golang/2021/01/go_concurrency_patterns.en.md

 Ann: 4
 You're both boring; I'm leaving.
 ```
-because of synchronization nature of channels, the two guys are taking turns, not only in printing the values out, but also in executing them.
-Because if Ann is ready to send a value but Joe hasn`t done that yet, Ann will still be blocked, waiting to deliver the value to main.
+If Ann is ready to send a value but Joe hasn`t done that yet, Ann will still be blocked, waiting to deliver the value to main.

 ## Multiplexing